Q: How much are tuition and fees at Atlanta Technical College?

 Q: How do I know if I have been awarded financial aid?

-A: Students are encouraged to check their Financial Aid status through their Student Portal regularly for any updates.
-Also, Award letters are emailed to you.
+A: Students are encouraged to check their Financial Aid status through their BannerWeb regularly for any updates.
+Also, financial aid award notifications are emailed to you.
 Click here to log into your Student Portal.

 Q: If I am a Degree student, can I still receive HOPE funds?